Middle Fork Salmon River Rafting Idaho

-The Middle Fork carves its way through one of the largest wilderness areas in the United States, the Frank Church River of No Return Wilderness, in the heart of central Idaho.
-The Middle Fork Salmon River rafting experience will thrill to the majestic cliffs that hem the river canyon and will be lulled to sleep by coyotes laughing and owls preaching.
+The Middle Fork carves its way through one of the largest wilderness areas in the United States, the Frank Church-River of No Return Wilderness, in the heart of central Idaho.
+Rafting the Middle Fork of the Salmon River will thrill you – from being awed by the majestic cliffs that hem the river canyon and to being lulled to sleep by coyotes laughing and owls preaching.

 Late spring runoff makes June the highest and most adrenalized whitewater month as warm summer weather reaches the deep snowpack high in the mountains.
 As the summer progresses, the rapids calm and slow.
 In the course of our 106 mile Middle Fork Salmon rafting trip, you will encounter more than 300 rapids.
 Some are gentle Class I riffles, accessible to beginning paddlers.
 Others are the heart-pounding Class III and IV sections that have made the Middle Fork of the Salmon River one of the most prized whitewater rafting rivers in the world, featuring: Velvet Falls, Pistol Creek, Hells Half Mile, Devil’s Tooth, Ski Jump, Tappan Falls, House of Rock.
 You will experience all of these exciting and historic rapids.

 If you’re looking for a more mellow river experience, our September scenic float is scenic Salmon River Idaho White Water Rafting without any crowds.
 We often see the colors of the canyon foliage turn bright yellows and reds during this time.

 A typical day on the river begins with the stunning alpenglow on the mountainous canyon walls and the sounds and smells of the Rocky Mountains coming to life.
 As you enjoy a gourmet breakfast around the fire, our professional guide staff will be working behind the scenes to break down your tents and load the boats.